 In 1979, the City of Boulder agreed to provide library services for county residents in exchange for health services through the Boulder County Health Department.
 The arrangement lasted ten years, after which the city increased spending on health services to cover emerging gaps.
 The County took no action on libraries.

-One of the main objectives of today’s library district proposal is to provide libraries for residents in Niwot and Gunbarrel, who represent about 70% of the 18,000 unincorporated county residents living within the proposed district boundaries.
+One of the more notable objectives of today’s ballot measure proposal (6C) is to provide libraries for residents in Niwot and Gunbarrel, who represent about 70% of the 18,000 unincorporated county residents living within the proposed district boundaries.
 Due to conflicting feedback from the Niwot community, the library district now only includes Gunbarrel within the proposed boundary.

 County residents will gain library services in the proposed district, but some people still ask whether the tax is reasonable.
 The Boulder library district levy of 3.5 mills is significantly lower than that used by other Front Range library systems.
 For example, Jefferson County has a dedicated property tax of 4.5 mills, Arapahoe 4.9 mills, Douglas County 4 mills.